rabbitmq/rabbitmq-website/site/quorum-queues.md

 The quorum queue is a modern queue type for RabbitMQ implementing a durable, replicated FIFO queue based on the [Raft consensus algorithm](https://raft.github.io/).

 Quorum queues and [streams](./streams.html) now replace the original, replicated [mirrored classic queue](ha.html).
 Mirrored classic queues are [now deprecated and scheduled for removal](https://blog.rabbitmq.com/posts/2021/08/4.0-deprecation-announcements/).
-Use the [Migrate your RabbitMQ Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq.html) information for options for your RabbitMQ installations that currently use classic mirrored queues and require an alternative now.
+Use the [Migrate your RabbitMQ Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq.html) information for options for your RabbitMQ installations that currently use classic mirrored queues and require an alternative.

 Quorum queues are optimized for [set of use cases](#use-cases) where [data safety](#data-safety) is a top priority.
 This is covered in [Motivation](#motivation).